redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 |  `CAS(counter, 1, 2)` | no step | `CAS` fails |
 |  ... | ... | |

-As you can see in the above execution, thread 1 always suceeds in performing the `CAS` and has completing an `increment` execution, while thread 0 never does.
-Nevertheless, if a thread fails in the `CAS`, this means that same other thread succeeded and hence there is progress.
+As you can see in the above execution, thread 1 always suceeds in performing the `CAS` and has completed an `increment` execution, while thread 0 never does.
+Nevertheless, if a thread fails in the `CAS`, this means that same other thread succeeded and hence there is progress in the system as a whole.

 As a remark, notice that if each thread executes a function at most once, then in such a setting a `lock-free` function is equivalent to being `wait-free`.